testrepo4747/identification/code-bert/readme.md

 #### The output will be a CSV file containing generated and original commit messages in `/result.txt`.

 This README.md provides a  concise guide for both training and testing CodeBERT.

+## For classification on generated Commit Message, follow the steps given in the '/bert/' folder for testing BERT on commit messages.